Kicksecure/debug-misc/README.md

-# Enables verbose output during boot #
+# Enables miscellaneous debug settings #

-Ships a /etc/default/grub.d/30_output_verbose.cfg configuration file, that removes "quiet" from the GRUB_CMDLINE_LINUX_DEFAULT variable.
+Ships a /etc/default/grub.d/30_output_verbose.cfg configuration file, that removes `quiet` from the `GRUB_CMDLINE_LINUX_DEFAULT` variable and adds `debug=vc` to the kernel boot parameter to enable verbose output during the initial ramdisk boot phase.

-For better usability, so it doesn't look like boot hangs on slow systems and to ease debugging in case of issues.
+For better usability, to ease debugging in case of issues.
 ## How to install `debug-misc` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().